Introduction

 To edit and update a contact's information (email, address, phone number, etc) you can click on them and then update any and every information on your contact.
 Just don't forget to 'Save Changes'.

-Apart from just updating contact numbers for your contacts, you can do some advance editing as well with the help of Google Contacts.
+Apart from just updating contact numbers for your contacts, you can do some advanced editing as well with the help of Google Contacts.

 Undo Changes